CDCgov/mycosnp-nf/docs/usage.md

 ## Running the Pre-MycoSNP workflow
 > [!NOTE]
-> The `workflow` option specifies which workflow to run (Pre-MycoSNP workflow or main MycoSNP workflow).
+> The `--workflow` option specifies which workflow to run (Pre-MycoSNP workflow or main MycoSNP workflow).
 By default (when no `workflow` is specified), the main MycoSNP workflow is executed.
 ```console
 nextflow run CDCgov/mycosnp-nf --workflow PRE_MYCOSNP -profile <docker/singularity/other/institute> --input samplesheet.csv
 ```